mdtuhinsheikh/mdtuhinsheikh.github.io/_pages/about.md

 - Public health research problems (e.g. Prostate cancer, diabetes, HIV, etc.).

 ## Recent Developments/News
-* I am working with a large cancer clinical trials data that has a complicated association between longitudinal biomarker and time-to-event.
+* I am working with a large cancer clinical trials data that has a complicated association between longitudinal biomarker and time-to-event outcomes.
 Our recent research works focus on the theoretical innovation of Bayesian joint model for longitudinal and survival data in presence of competing risks.
 * I am working on the "EnergyStat" project, which is a joint collaboration between Utility Operations and Energy Management and the Department of Statistics.
 We have been developing an RShiny dashboard with the real time energy and utility data at UConn.
 The project website [link](http://energystats.fo.uconn.edu:9999/).
 [Note: the link works under the UConn VPN at this moment.]
 * In Summer 2020, I worked as a Biostatistics and Data Science intern at Boehringer-Ingelheim.
 I worked with my manager Dr. Miaomiao Ge and developed an optimized decision making algorithm for early phase clinical trials with binary endpoint using Bayesian predictive probability of futility.
 * In 2019, I received "Outstanding Teaching Award (with a scholarship)" at the Department of Statistics, UConn.